 $12,500

-The additional hysteroscope helps increase the number of examinations and procedures performed in the operating room since the time required to sterilize this single equipment is 4 hours.
+The additional hysteroscope helps increase the number of examinations and procedures performed in the operating room as the the time required to sterilize this single piece of equipment is 4 hours.

 As a part of the BMP Foundation’s 2008-2013 campaign, which raised over $10,200,000, the hospital was expanded, and a new Emergency unit was added to the ground floor.
 The new unit provided more modern and spacious facilities, superior patient monitoring, improved infection control, and an improved care environment.

-In 2018, the BMP Foundation and emergency department personnel started working on several concrete ways to improve the triage, monitoring and overall functioning of emergencies.
+In 2018, the BMP Foundation and the Emergency Department personnel started working on several concrete ways to improve triage, monitoring and overall functioning of the department.
 This project focused primarily on the care of the elderly and the assessment of patients’ condition.
-The global objective with these initiatives were about reducing waiting times and increasing the quality of patient experience.
+The overall objective with these initiatives was to help reduce waiting times and the quality of patient experience during their visit to the Emergency Department.
 The hard work paid off with the BMP Hospital Emergency Room obtaining the “Urgence amie des ainés” certificate in 2020.

 2025